EU Withdrawal Bill: A guide to the Brexit repeal legislation

 Ministers have also clarified that once the UK leaves the EU, European Court of Justice judgements will have the same status as UK Supreme Court decisions, which can be overturned by subsequent rulings.

 Until the UK actually leaves, EU law will continue to apply.
-But after leaving, the Repeal Act (as it will be by then) comes into force.
+But after leaving, the European Union (Withdrawal) Act (as it will be by then) comes into force.

 The government says having the legislation in place will ensure a "calm and orderly exit".
 Then begins the long-term process of the government, and Parliament, choosing what it wants to do with the laws it has incorporated from the EU.